-GULP Tutorial Part 16 – Watch
+GULP Tutorial Part 14 – Watch

-Running the default task for Gulp, with all our tasks included, will consume more CPU and time than is required during development where files are changes one at time.
-For dealing with individual files as they change we can use the Watch plugin.
+Running the default task for Gulp, with all our tasks included, will consume more CPU and time than is required during development where files are changed one at a time.
+For dealing with individual files as they change, we can use the Watch plugin.

-When the watch is triggered gulp.watch tasks execute.
+When the Watch is triggered, gulp.watch tasks execute.

 From the command-line install